meeshkan/unmock-react-native-example/article.md

 });
 ```

-In `unmock.nock` call, we set the URL for the mocked service as well as give the name `catFactApi` for the created fake service.
-Below, we use the `catFactApi` to control the "state" of the service
+In `unmock.nock` call, we also a give the name `catFactApi` for the created fake service.
+Later in tests, we use the `catFactApi` name to change the behaviour of the service.

-After specifying the mock API URL, we then specify the mocked operation: for a `GET` request to the given URL, the API should either return a `200` response with a JSON body or throw an internal server error.
-The syntax `{ text: u.string('lorem.sentence') }` means that the response body should be a JSON object with `text` property.
-The value for the property should be a random string generated with `lorem.sentence` API from [faker.js](https://github.com/marak/Faker.js/).
+In the behaviour for status code 200, we specify that the API should return a JSON body with `text` property.
+The syntax `u.string('lorem.sentence')` means that the value should be a fake sentence.
+See [faker.js](https://github.com/marak/Faker.js/) for other kinds of fake values you can use.
 Notice how we don't need to hardcode "foo" or "bar" in our tests!

-Finally, we reset the state of `unmock` before each test so that the tests remain independent:
+Before each test, we reset the state of `unmock` so that the tests remain decoupled:

 ```ts
 beforeEach(() => {